Italy's Berlusconi leaves hospital amid fighting after the virus | ExBulletin

 Italy’s Berlusconi leaves hospital amid fighting after the virus

-Former Italian Prime Minister Silvio Berlusconi has been released from Milans San Raffaele Hospital, where he was treated for complications related to his early coronavirus period.
+MILAN (AP) – Former Italian Prime Minister Silvio Berlusconi was released from Milan’s San Raffaele Hospital on Saturday, where he was treated for complications related to his early coronavirus period.

 Berlusconi, 84, recovered from COVID-19 last September but has been in and out of hospital in recent weeks.
 He was last admitted last Monday.
 In April, he spent 24 days in hospital under medical supervision.